12 Common Beginner Photography Mistakes

 • Forgetting to take the tripod mount or the entire tripod (just a reminder);

 • Leaving the ISO from the previous shoot set to the maximum noise settings.
-Make it a rule to always reset settings to defaults after each shoot, in case something urgent comes up.
+Please make it a rule to always reset settings to defaults after each shoot, in case something urgent arises.
 And don’t forget to check your camera settings before the new shoot;

 • Not setting the autofocus mode.
 Refer to the previous mistake;